 - The steering committee decides on the final distribution in a meeting or per capsulam.

 The allocation of the scholarships in the second call follows the procedure below.

 - The contact person is responsible for prioritizing applicants in terms of scholarships and that the nominated students meet the eligibility criteria.
 The contact person makes sure that the scholarship applications are sent to the mobility program coordinator before the deadline and that the applications are prioritized.

 - The mobility program coordinator collects the information into a status report, which is sent to the steering committee well in time before the steering committee meeting.

-- Available money for scholarships should be distributed as scholarships at a steering committee meeting according to the order of priority stated below.
-The amount of a scholarship should be the same as in the main call.
+- Available funding for scholarships should be distributed as scholarships at a steering committee meeting according to the order of priority stated below.
+The scholarship rate should be the same as in the main call.

 The order of priority is:

 - Universities not using their guaranteed places in the main call will be prioritized up to their number of guaranteed places (only applies in the Second call).

 - To Finland from Denmark, Iceland, Norway and Sweden.